ezio416/tm-hide-ranking/README.md

 # Hide Ranking

 Hides the ranking section of the StartRace (where you choose opponents), Pause, and EndRace (after finishing a run) menus.
-Only works when playing solo.
+Only works when playing solo (campaign mode).

 ![image](images/hide-ranking.png)